 If you or a loved one needs to see an NHS specialist, you can choose to access any hospital or treatment centre in England.
+You could even switch hospitals, having already been referred somewhere, if you are waiting for too long.
+This is a legal right for NHS patients.

 We know that making an informed decision, and the right choice for your individual needs, is important to you and your recovery, so we want to help as much as possible.